West Des Moines, Iowa: Climate

 West Des Moines has a humid continental climate (Köppen climate classification Dfa).

 Street numbering

-While nearby Clive, Urbandale, and Windsor Heights use the same street numbers for north–south streets that Des Moines uses, West Des Moines uses its own street numbering system.
+While nearby Clive, Urbandale, and Windsor Heights use the same street numbers for north–south streets that Des Moines uses, West Des Moines has its own street numbering system.
 Thus, 86th Street in Clive and Urbandale becomes 22nd Street in West Des Moines.
 Iowa Highway 28, which forms most of the boundary between Des Moines and West Des Moines, is 63rd Street in Des Moines but 1st Street in West Des Moines.
 Many of the east–west streets share the same name with Des Moines, although the numbering of these east–west streets starts over in West Des Moines.

 Demographics

 The median income for a household in the city was $54,139, and the median income for a family was $70,600 (in a 2008 estimate, these figures had risen to $61,256 and $83,800 respectively, in 2008 inflation-adjusted dollars).
 Males had a median income of $45,185 versus $31,555 for females.
 The per capita income for the city was $31,405.
 2.8% of families and 4.5% of the population were below the poverty line, including 4.3% of those under the age of 18 and 3.0% of those 65 and older.